API Conformance Scan

 This applies to Scan v2 only.

-By default, the basic scan configuration is based directly on the OpenAPI definition of the API, and thus always valid for that API.
+By default, the basic scan configuration that 42Crunch Platform creates automatically is based directly on the OpenAPI definition of the API, and thus always valid for that API.
 However, if you edit the basic configuration further, or indeed create a more complex scan configuration with additional features, it is possible that you might inadvertently introduce discrepancies or errors into the scan configuration so that Conformance Scan could no longer successfully scan the API because the scan configuration now contradicts its OpenAPI definition.

 Response validation